BotScutters/blog_source/content/articles/predicting_flight_cancellations.md

 ### Custom Score Function

 Nearly ready to run my models, I found myself facing a critical question I'd been kicking around but putting off throughout the entire development process.
 How do I *judge* my models?
 While there are many standard responses out there for an imbalanced dataset (don't use accuracy, it's a trap!), how was I to know which one to use?
 I could use the [F1 score](https://en.wikipedia.org/wiki/F1_score), but giving equal weight to both precision and recall without a good reason feels awfully arbitrary.
-I could simply seek to maximize the area under the curve of my [ROC](https://en.wikipedia.org/wiki/Receiver_operating_characteristic) score, but again, that's so divorced from the actual question I'm asking…so I did the natural thing and devised my own scoring metric.
+I could seek to maximize the area under the curve of my [ROC](https://en.wikipedia.org/wiki/Receiver_operating_characteristic) score, but again, that's so divorced from the actual question I'm asking…so I did the natural thing and devised my own scoring metric.

 I decided assign a cost/benefit value to each possible outcome of a prediction based on actual estimates of what these decisions would mean to an airline if they put the model into production.
 There are only four possible scenarios so…not too tough.
 Let me walk you through the reasoning.